Hounderd/spt-fika-autoupdater/README.md

 ## Features
 ![spt updater screenshot](https://download.nodd.dev/updater-screenshot.png)
-- **Automatic Update Checks:**  Regularly checks for new versions of SPT-Aki, Fika, and the updater itself.
+- **Automatic Update Checks:**  Checks for new versions of SPT-Aki, Fika, and the updater itself.
+All with the click of a button!
 - **Guided Update Process:**  Intuitive GUI walks you through the update steps.
 - **Customizable:**  Can be configured to use your own manifest file to point to different update sources.
 - **Easy to Use:**  Whether you're a beginner or an experienced user, this tool is designed to be simple.